tinoue/krdb/README.md

 ### This is a fork and rebranding of [Realm Kotlin](https://github.com/XilinJia/realm-kotlin) which is a fork of the deprecated [Realm Kotlin](https://github.com/realm/realm-kotlin).
 This has been made compatible with Kotlin 2.1.x while updating various dependencies

 JVM has been tested to work the same as with builds with Kotlin 2.0.x.
-Android has been tested to work.
-Testing iOS and MacOS will depend on other contributors.
+Android, iOS and MacOS has been tested to work.

 Unlike the forked repo, this one can be built from source on Linux.